omarhagoche/marketplace-backend/docker/README.md

     docker-compose exec sabek-app php artisan key:generate
     docker-compose exec sabek-app php artisan serve

+## System Access

 You can access the system via the specified port in docker-compose.yml (defaulted at 2222):

     http://localhost:2222/
-If you need it to be `http://localhost/` change the port to 80.
+If you need it to be `http://localhost/` change `2222` port to `80`

+Login information for admin user:

+     username : admin@demo.com
+     password : 123456

 ## Extra commands: